Antimatter Building Programme

 - Integration with the FCC accelerator complex vacuum, cryogenics, and control systems

-No single expert domain can cover even a fraction of the required disciplines.
+No single specialist domain can cover even a fraction of the required disciplines.
 Traditional design review processes are sequential and discipline-siloed, missing cross-domain failure modes that emerge only at integration boundaries.

 FDRP Application

-FDRP's core insight applied here: each review round's blind spots nominate the next round's expert domains.
-The facility began with 53 core specialists in Round 1 and expanded to 292 by Round 5 as cross-domain failure modes revealed new disciplines.
+FDRP's core insight applied here: each review round's blind spots nominate the next round's specialist domains.
+The facility began with 53 core specialist perspectives in Round 1 and expanded to 490+ across 7 rounds as cross-domain failure modes revealed new disciplines.
+Round 7 complete (155 specialists, 2,129 findings).
+Round 8 in progress with 200 specialist perspectives across 20+ domains.

 Round-by-Round Progression